eove/orca/example/docs/offline_vault_ceremony.md

 1. copies the tar archive from the `VAULT_WRITABLE` partition to the backup destination corresponding to the environment.
 2. sends the tar archive from the `VAULT_WRITABLE` partition to all the participants as an attached file via e-mail
 3. gets the AIA data in folder `orca/aia/` of the current environment (prod/preprod) from `VAULT_WRITABLE` partition data and makes it available online.

-TODO: remove ?
-> [!Note]
-> We use a tar format here because it allows for deduplication during the enterprise-wide backup process (that includes all Google Drive content)

 All 👥`team members` should now:
 1. download the attached private data archive from the e-mail they have received